Postdoctoral Research Fellow, Applied PDE Group, AMCS, CEMSE, KAUST

 In the geometrically nonlinear theory of elasticity it is well known that under specific boundary conditions minimizing sequences arise, forming finer and finer microstructures in order to satisfy continuous deformations with discontinuous deformation gradients, where the deformation gradients belong to the energy wells.
 To understand better the behavior of the discrete minimization process we construct a two well (modulo rotations) elastic energy.
 Mimicking the austenite-martensite transitions, more precisely cubic to orthorhombic transformation, we choose the lattice parameters such that perfect interfaces are formed for the normals n=(1,0), n=(0,1), in the sense that continuous deformations with discontinuous deformation gradients at the energy wells are allowed along these normals.

-Approximating the solution of an energy (Deep Ritz method) where the exact solution is shown in the top left figure, the point-wise square error is plotted for training through Monte-Carlo collocation (top right), quadrature collocation (bottom left) and training through finite elements (bottom right).
+Approximating the solution of an energy (Deep Ritz method) where the exact solution is shown in the figure below, the point-wise square error is plotted for training through Monte-Carlo collocation (top right), quadrature collocation (bottom left) and training through finite elements (bottom right).
 The \( L^2(\Omega)\) error (not shown here) has been reduced by an order of magnitude for the proposed method, while the speed-up was in the range of 4-5 faster than the conventional training procedure for the given architecture.
+See https://doi.org/10.1016/j.cma.2025.117798.

 Potassium sodium niobate is considered a prominent material system as a substitute for lead-containing ferroelectric materials.
 Potential applications range from energy conversion to innovative cooling technologies, thereby addressing important societal challenges.
 Recently Pop-Ghe et al. [2021 Ceramics International 47.14] synthesized Potassium Sodium Niobate (KNN) samples incorporating an excess of alkali metals during fabrication, suppressing inhomogeneous grain size distribution resulting in a significant fatigue behavior enhancement.
 For the fatigue optimized material she and her colleagues observed an unexplained phenomenon during the orthorhombic to tetragonal transition that they termed intermediate twinning.